yixi123/SC2002-Project/README.md

 ### **Models**
 - **`BTOProject`**: Represents a BTO project with details like units, prices, and officers.
 - **`Applicant`**: Represents an applicant with their applications.
+- **`HDBOfficer`**: Represents an officer with their project application and/or officer registration.
+- **`HDBManager`**: Represents a manager with the project they manage.
 - **`OfficerApplication`**: Represents an officer's application to manage a project.
 - **`ProjectApplication`**: Represents an applicant's application for a project.

 ### **Controllers**
+- **`AuthController`**: Manages the flow of authentication and account management processes.
-- **`ApplicantController`**: Handles applicant-specific actions like applying for projects and managing enquiries.
+- **`ApplicantController`**: Handles the flow of applicant-specific actions like applying for projects and managing enquiries.
-- **`OfficerController`**: Manages officer-specific actions like booking flats and generating receipts.
+- **`OfficerController`**: Manages the flow of officer-specific actions like booking flats and generating receipts.
-- **`ManagerController`**: Handles manager-specific actions like creating projects and generating reports.
+- **`ManagerController`**: Handles the flow of manager-specific actions like creating projects and generating reports.

 ### **Services**
 - **`ProjectManagementService`**: Handles project creation, editing, and deletion.
+- **`EnquiryService`**: Create, responds, and edit project enquiries
+- **`OfficerApplicationService`**: Handles the processes behind officer application, i.e. creation, approval, and refusal
+- **`ProjectApplicationService`**: Handles the processes behind project application, i.e. creation, approval, withdrawal, refusal, and booking
 - **`ReportPrintService`**: Generates reports based on project applications.
 - **`ReceiptPrintService`**: Generates booking receipts for applicants.